-Launched in 1961, Diptyque is a French perfume house that helped usher the entire business into modernity, offering unisex scents and home fragrances in sober, elegant bottles, and with an emphasis on subtle, complex and fresh notes.
-Their collection of scented candles and home fragrances is also wildly popular, so this is a stop to make if you're looking for these sorts of items in addition to personal scents.
+Launched in 1961, Diptyque is a French perfume house that helped usher the entire business into modernity offering unisex scents and home fragrances in sober, elegant bottles, and with an emphasis on subtle, complex, and fresh notes.
+Their collection of scented candles and home fragrances is also wildly popular, so this is a stop to make if you are looking for gift items in addition to personal scents.

 06 of 10